cardillan/mindcode/IDEAS.markdown

     similar.
   * Con: recursive calls are costlier (callrec + return have 6 instructions in total, while call + push + pop + goto have 8).
-  * In case of recursive-heavy algorithms (e.g. quicksort) the penalty is substantial.
+  * In case of recursive-heavy algorithms (e.g., quicksort) the penalty is substantial.
 Recursive functions are generally not very useful, and if someone is compelled to use them anyway, let's make them as efficient as possible.
 * Make EOL an expression separator in addition to a semicolon and make expression separator compulsory.